• Home

 “My parents wanted us to pursue the American Dream,” Huang said.
 “They didn’t have very much, they were quite modest, and moving to the United States was quite difficult for us in 1973, but somehow we made our way through it.
 I think the life of struggle, endeavour, nothing for granted, having to earn anything, I think was good CEO training.”

-Huang pursued his education at Oregon State and Stanford University, attributing his parents for fostering a conviction within him that he could succeed.
-Donning his typical leather jacket, Huang mentioned his mother had urged him to be “special,” stating: “Often times, if people tell you that you’re better, greater, more capable than you are, you might live up to that expectation.
+Huang went on to study at Oregon State and Stanford University, crediting his parents with instilling a belief in him that he could achieve.
+Wearing his usual leather jacket, Huang added his mother had insisted he was “special,” explaining: “Often times, if people tell you that you’re better, greater, more capable than you are, you might live up to that expectation.
 It reminds us to do the same with our companies, it reminds us to do the same with each other.”

 “[My mother] left me with an impression that nothing could be that hard, to this day, and people have seen me adapt.”